As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

 I actually heard this on a TV show a few years ago.
 A person on the show was a screenwriter.
 He said he watched people in public places and imagined fake backgrounds for them.
 He would see a couple and imagine how they had met and what kind of work they did.

 Thinking about people in this way trains your brain to think in new ways, and that can help with the content you create.

 Pets are weird, funny, and curious, and they don’t really care if you watch them.
 Watch how your pet acts.
 That can lead to inspiration.
 Also, the exercise of going for a walk with your pet or tossing a ball with them stimulates brain activity, leading to even more excellent ideas.

-Wild animals are interesting creatures.
-Watching birds, a pair of coyotes in a field, and even fish swimming around can get your brain inspired in unique ways.
+Wild animals are also interesting creatures.
+Like watching pets, watching birds, a pair of coyotes in a field, and even fish swimming around can get your brain inspired in unique ways.

 Those lessons your parents, family, and friends have taught you throughout life can lead to wonderful content.
 We love hearing the wisdom our elders have shared with us and with others.

 These are things that are so common we say them without even considering if they’re actually true or not.
 Think of the common sayings you’ve heard and see if you can come up with an argument against them.